The best time to visit Thailand – explained by month

 Thailand’s west coast beaches prepare for the Christmas rush and it’s best to book far in advance to secure your preferred option.

-With good weather all round, it’s peak time to visit Thailand.
+With good weather all around, it’s peak time to visit Thailand.
 We recommend going at the beginning of the month to avoid the hotel surcharges over Christmas.

 Weather in Thailand